shashjar/monkey-lang/README.md

 ### Integers, Floats, and Arithmetic Operations

 The basic arithmetic operations (`+`, `-`, `*`, `/`, `//`) are supported for integers and floats (both 64 bits).
-The modulo operator `%` is also supported.
+The modulus operator `%` is also supported.
 Operations involving an integer and a float will produce a float, and division between two integers may produce either an integer or a float.
 Note that both regular division and integer division are supported.

 The `**` operator for exponentiation is supported.